chandrunarayan/idmd/lessons/week1/homework/personal_values.md

 * Your writing will be private between you and the instructor, your response will not be shared with the class

 ### Submission
-Your personal values paper should be submitted on [Google Drive
+Your personal values paper should be submitted to the [Google Clasroom](https://classroom.google.com/u/0/c/MjQ5OTg2OTEwMDEz?cjc=gmy37a3)